 The federal government has enacted laws that prohibit unlawfully distributing or dispensing any of the listed drugs on the Controlled Substance Schedules.
 The Controlled Substance Schedule rates substances from schedule I to schedule V, with schedule I and II carrying the harshest penalties.
 Schedule I substances are the classic street drugs for which there is no legal procedure to possess or distribute the substance.
-These drugs include cocaine, heroin, and methamphetamine.
+These drugs include heroin, LSD, and MDMA.
 Schedule II drugs carry a high potential for abuse or addiction, but do possess recognized benefits for a subsect of patients.
 These drugs include opioids (hydrocodone and oxycodone), methadone, and fentanyl.
 This second class of drugs form the foundation for criminal investigations and prosecutions for medical professionals and pharmacies across the country.
 These cases are highly specialized and those under investigation for distribution of any scheduled substance should retain qualified unlawful distribution attorneys as quickly as possible.

 Congress has criminalized writing or filling prescriptions for these schedule II drugs unless the prescription is “authorized” under federal regulations.
 21 U.S.C. § 841.
 A prescription is authorized if it is written for a legitimate medical purpose and during the normal course of medical practice.
 These two overarching principles are at the center of every § 841 prosecution.
 Doctors and physician’s assistants are playing with fire when they write a long term prescription for any schedule II substance; however, opioids bring the most scrutiny based on the opioid crisis across the United States and the high demand for the narcotic on the streets.
 The government’s experts believe there is no legitimate reason to prescribe a patient any opioid for longer than a couple of weeks for acute pain treatment.
 Those medical professionals that use opioids as a treatment for long term, chronic pain run the risk of government oversight and a criminal probe into their practices.